It’s a legal requirement to have car insurance.

-As insurance experts – we know what influences your insurance, why it happens and how you can avoid it.
+As insurance experts – we know the most effective ways to reduce your premium.
+Discover what influences your insurance, why it happens and how to avoid it.

-Cars are categorised by risk and assigned to something called an insurance group which influences your insurance premium cost.
+Cars are categorised by risk and assigned to an insurance group which influences your insurance premium cost.
 The lower the group, the cheaper the insurance premium.

 There are a few factors that influence a car’s insurance group:

-For example, the higher value your car, the more expensive it is to fix, therefore increasing your premium cost.
+For example, the higher value your car is, the more expensive it is to fix, therefore increasing your premium cost.

 Different versions of the same car can also influence premium cost.
 A sports version of the same model may be costlier to insure than the estate version, simply because it’s more likely to be driven in a riskier way.

 Calculating insurance groups is complex, and a lot of thought, analysis and data go into it.
-You can find out more about car insurance groups in our car insurance groups guide.
+You can find out more about them in our car insurance groups guide.

 If your situation changes that could change your policy, tell your insurer as it may change your premium cost.
 This doesn’t always mean you’ll pay more.